Wrlog/Wr.github.io/_posts/2022-08-13-object_oriented_programming.md

 The term 'object' is often used to refer both to actual data structures and to the general paradigm of object-oriented programming, we'll typically stick to the terms 'class' and 'instance' instead.

+## Explain the code meaning

 __inits__ is called when we first created a new instance for a class.
-This initializes an instance of that class
+This initializes an instance of that class.

+Self is used to tell Python to define the below variables for the instance as a whole.
+In other words, any other code inside the class would be able to see those variables, as long as it accessed them with self as well.
+And they persist even running this method is done.
+If we left off self,then the variable like age would cease to exist at the end of this method.
+But because it starts with self, the variable age exists, as long as this class or this instance exists.
+So writing self dot first name basically says any time we look at this instance's first name, it should be the same one.
+Every method defined inside a class should have self as the first parameter.
+We'll never have to pass in an argument for it though.
+Self by default just sees all the variables associated with this instance of the class.